 Collecting Guide: 7 things to know about Greek vases

-In the above video International Head of Antiquities G. Max Bernheimer surveys some magnificent Greek vases, while specialist Laetitia Delaloye offers an essential introduction covering everything from cracks to kraters to clay colour
+International Head of Antiquities G. Max Bernheimer surveys some magnificent Greek vases in our video, while below specialist Laetitia Delaloye offers an essential introduction covering everything from cracks to kraters to clay colour

 For a civilisation that disappeared 2,000 years ago, the ancient Greeks left a great deal behind: philosophy, democracy, poetry, architecture, and an extensive corpus of vases, which comprise a large part of the archaeological record.
 Their durability, elegance and variety mean that they are as collectable today as when prize examples first began to be actively unearthed during the rise of the Grand Tour in the 17th and 18th centuries.